Relative Sizing: Estimating Without the Pain

 • Is it significantly larger?
 If it is, it goes in the Large t-shirt column.

-Once backlog is t-shirt sized, we do a quick scan of the items in each column to confirm everything in that t-shirt column still seems approximately the same size now that we are looking at them all together.
+Once the backlog is t-shirt sized, we do a quick scan of the items in each column to confirm that everything in that t-shirt column still seems approximately the same size now we are looking at them all together.

-As we scan the S and L t-shirt columns we may realise that we have outliers and we need additional XS and XXS or XL and XXL t-shirt sizes.
-We let the backlog items tell us what t-shirt sizes we need.
+As we scan the S and L t-shirt columns we may realise that we have outliers at either side.
+We add XS and XXS or XL and XXL t-shirt columns to manage these outliers.
+We let the backlog items tell us how many t-shirt sizes we need.

 We then move to Fibonacci:

-With the backlog items grouped into t-shirt columns, we flip the cards over to reveal the Fibonacci numbers that we use for our sizing forecasts.
+With the backlog items grouped into t-shirt columns, we flip the t-shirt cards over to reveal the Fibonacci numbers that we will use for our forecasting.

 Things to Look Out For